AliYoussef96/BCAW-Tool/paper/paper.md

 BCAWT.BCAW('fasta_file','output_Folder',fasta=True,Auto=True)
 ```

 The expected outputs are 23 different files, 8 are in comma-separated values ( CSV ) format, 4 are in text format and, 11 graphs in portable network graphics ( PNG ) format.
-The equations used for analyzing CUB in the tool and the expected outputs are reported in the BCAWT's [documentation](https://bcaw-tools-documentation.readthedocs.io/en/latest/).
+The equations used for analyzing CUB in the tool and the expected outputs, as well as the API are reported in the BCAWT's [documentation](https://bcaw-tools-documentation.readthedocs.io/en/latest/).

 # References